onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Create new ballots

+Now the voters can get their ballots which allow them to vote on the existing proposals.
-Ballots which serve for voting on the existing proposals can be created by the voters themselves via this transaction:
+They can create and save them to their account storage themselves via this transaction:

 ```cadence:title=tx_04_CreateNewBallot.cdc
 import VotingTutorialAdministration from 0xf8d6e0586b0a20c7